-Below, we outline the best ways to use a wedge pillow for better sleep and to make sitting up in bed more comfortable.
+Below, we outline the best ways to use a wedge pillow for better sleep and to make mattresses for sitting up in bed more comfortable.

 If you enjoy reading or journaling in bed, you can place the wide end of a wedge pillow flat on the mattress.
 The flat side should then rest against the wall or headboard.
 With the pillow in this position, you can recline in an upright position without putting pressure on the neck or upper back.